German cruiser Nürnberg: Post-war service

 The Soviet Navy examined the ship in great detail after she arrived in Libau.
 The cruiser was then renamed Admiral Makarov and assigned to the 8th Fleet, based in Tallinn.
-In late 1948, she became the flagship of the 8th Fleet, under the command of Vice Admiral F. V. Zozulya.
+In late 1948, she became the flagship of the 8th Fleet, under the command of Vice Admiral Fyodor Zozulya.
 In the early 1950s, three new s entered service, which prompted the Soviet Navy to withdraw Admiral Makarov from front line duties.
 She returned to her old job as a training cruiser, this time based in Kronstadt in mid-1954.
 During this period, most of her light anti-aircraft armament was removed, and new radars were installed.
 Her ultimate fate is unclear; she appears to have been placed out of service by May 1959, and was scrapped some time thereafter, reportedly by mid-1960.
 Nevertheless, she was the longest-surviving major warship of the Kriegsmarine, and the only one to see active service after the end of the war.